Updated for 2023

 If your pool fails to meet the pool fence standards –

-According to NSW Swimming Pool Regulation, your swimming pool should be surrounded by a sturdy and fully compliant pool barrier.
-As a swimming pool owner, you should understand that your pool fence should be at least 1200mm from finished ground level.
+According to The Swimming Pool Regulations, your swimming pool should be surrounded by a sturdy and fully compliant pool barrier.
+As a swimming pool owner, you should understand that your pool fence should be at least 1200mm from finished ground level outside the enclosure.
 Where does that mean though?
 Can you identify if you pool fence actually does measure 1200mm and where to measure the height from?
 Many do not.
-In addition, there should be not more than 100mm gap below the fence.
+In addition, any gaps below the fence or between the vertical rods must not exceed 100mm.

-If you have a boundary fence which is also a part of the pool barrier, the height of the fence should be at least 1800mm measured from finished ground level at the base of the fence and on your side of the fence (poolside) – (not from the neighbours’ side – unless your pool was built prior to 2008 and can comply with the earlier Standard).
-Any gaps below the fence must be securely filled with compliant materials.
+If you have a boundary fence which is also a part of the pool barrier, the height of the fence should be at least 1800mm measured from finished ground level at the base of the fence from your side of the fence (poolside – not from the neighbours’ side).
+For pool owners with older pools be aware of Clause 30 & 31 of the Swimming Pools Regulation 2018.
+These Clauses require pools built pre-2008 to be able to submit proof of continued compliance, with no changes made to the barrier configuration since construction and to be able to specifically confirm compliance on 31st August 2008, a date when you may not have owned the property.
+As for boundary fence maintenance any gaps below the fence must be securely filled with compliant materials.
 Make sure you have an approved legible CPR sign securely and correctly installed near the shallow end of your pool.

 Checklist Item 2 – Pool Gate

-Your pool gate should be self-closing from any position.
-It must have a child-resistant latching device which is at least 1500mm above the ground level so that young children cannot reach the latching device.
+Your pool gate is required to be self-closing and self-latching from any position without manual force.
+Slamming the gate shut is not the correct way to test a gate for closure.
+The gate must have a child-resistant latching device which is at least 1500mm above the ground level so that young children cannot reach the latching device.
 For glass fencing the gate release can be located at least 150mm below the top of the gate.
-In addition to, you pool gate should open outwards from the pool so that kids cannot put a chair in front of the gate to reach the latch and then easily open the gate.
+In addition the pool gate should open outwards from the pool so that kids cannot put a chair in front of the gate to reach the latch and then easily open the gate.
+Gates that are found incapable of self-closing and self-latching mean that your swimming pool is exposed not only to your family, but to visitors which may include persons interested in purchasing your home.
+Take the time to learn how to re-tension your gate hinges, ensure support posts are plumb and secure and if necessary, replace the hinges so as to reduce your liability.
+The most dangerous activity is propping the gate.
+You might be surprised how often we see bricks, plant pots, chains, ties, hooks and other apparatus that are installed for this purpose.
+This is a serious offence if an authority were to find these near your gate and it is an extremely dangerous habit.

 Checklist Item 3 – Windows and Doors

-If your pool has windows overlooking the pool area, they must not open more than 100mm.
-If you have a door from your Residence that opens directly into your pool enclosure, you need to seek guidance from an accredited certifier before you make any changes to your pool enclosure.
-If you do not have compliant separation of the Residence from the swimming pool, you will need to comply with the current Standard; the opportunity to apply the older standard would be lost.
+If your pool enclosure has windows overlooking the pool area, they must not open more than 100mm.
+If you have a door from your Residence that opens directly into your pool enclosure, you need to seek guidance from an accredited certifier before you make any changes to your pool enclosure to rectify this.
+Older pools with doors opening onto the pool will not comply under AS1926.1-2012.
+If you do not have compliant separation of the Residence from the swimming pool, you will need to comply with the current Standard; the right to comply with the older standard is lost.

 According to standard AS1926.1-2012 Standard, a Non-Climbable Zone is necessary to make sure that child’s access to the swimming pool is restricted.
 There are up to five non climbable zones and 1-2 clear zones within a pool enclosure.

 For example, all swimming pools have a 900mm Non-Climbable Zone around the outside of the pool fence that extends in both an upward and downward direction.
-There shouldn’t be any potential footholds like gate hinges, chairs, shrubs, trees, ladders, pot plants and other objects or changes in ground level that your kids can climb on easily.
+There shouldn’t be any potential footholds crested by object like gate hinges, chairs, shrubs, trees, ladders, pot plants, steps and other objects or changes in ground level that your kids can gain a foothold on.

 Checklist Item 5 – Indoor Pools